Awards 2025

 Holcim Foundation Awards 2025

-The competition is aimed at building, landscape, and infrastructure projects.
-The Holcim Foundation Awards 2025 was open for registration from October 1, 2024 until February 11, 2025, submissions then closed on Feburary 18, 2025.
-To be eligible for entry in the Holcim Foundation Awards competition, projects must be client-supported and at late design phase or already under construction, provided construction was not completed before February 11, 2025.
+The competition is open to building, landscape, and infrastructure projects that combine sustainable design and construction with architectural excellence.
+The Holcim Foundation Awards 2025 accepted entries from 1 October 2024 to 18 February 2025.
+Eligible projects were required to be client-supported and at a late design phase or under construction, provided construction was not completed before 11 February 2025.

 Latest news on the Awards and previous winners